LED Light Bulbs

 - Light quality equal or superior to traditional lighting products.

 - Life that is 20 times than some traditional lighting products.

-LED Lighting Styles
+LED Lighting Options

 - Reflectors - From the powerful flood and spot lights, to home bound recessed or track lights, reflectors find excellent use indoors or out.
 LED reflector lamps can provide the same brilliance for less energy and will create far less heat than an incandescent or halogen lamp.
 As a bonus, they have a higher CRI than fluorescent reflectors for better colors.

 - Shop by Brand - Shop top brands for LED light bulbs including Cree and Soraa.
 Watch installation videos for help retrofitting an existing structure or give us a call to talk to a licensed electrician.

 Things to Consider When Buying LED Lighting

 - Equivalent Wattage - While lumens are the new standard, it helps to have an easily recognizable guide.
 Comparing an LED bulb to an incandescent will give you a rough estimate of just how well it will light a room.
 As a very ballpark figure for LED wattages, 1/4 or 1/5 the incandescent wattage value is usually close to what you need.

 - Lumens - Lumens directly measure just how much light the bulb gives out in total.
 On average, a 60-watt incandescent shines at 800 lumens, with roughly 50-100 lumens of difference above or below.
 The variance depends on manufacturer and age of the lamp.
 LEDs are directly rated for their max lumen rating and last much longer without dimming of the bulb.